KatanaFinKoi/Portfolio/public/readmes/task-flow.md

 Join us now and experience the power of effortless event tracking, and be among the first to benefit from the exciting enhancements to come.

+## ✍🏻 Contributions

+I led front-end development and design, built the navigation bar, ensured all core components functioned smoothly, coordinated team efforts, and fixed numerous bugs to deliver a polished and fully working interface under tight deadlines.

 ## 🚀 Features
 **Minimalist Event Logging** – Quickly add events without hassle.